 Conclusion

-Resume keywords are how you get matched to jobs in 2026.
+resume keywords are how you get matched to jobs in 2026.
 Find them in the job description, use the exact phrasing, place them in your skills section and experience bullets, and use them naturally.
 Tailor your keywords to each application.

 Use the TailorCV ATS score checker to identify missing keywords for every job.
 Read the ATS-friendly resume guide for formatting and the resume optimization guide for the complete picture.